GPU computation

 To enable GPU acceleration of your code, 2 conditions need to be met:

-- 1.You need to run your application on a GPU enabled node.
-By default applications on Nuvolos run on nodes that do not have a GPU card integrated, however with a single click you can scale your applications to run on GPU accelerated nodes.
+1. You need to run your application on a GPU-enabled size.
+By default applications on Nuvolos run on nodes that do not have a GPU card integrated, however you can scale your applications to sizes with GPU.
+Note that all sizes with GPUs are credit-based.

 Thu Jun 1 08:39:06 2023